How do you start your day each morning?

 15) Stop over thinking and stressing about every aspect of your training and nutrition.

 16) Train heavy (but in a safe manner).
 I can never say this often enough.
+If you’re always getting hurt you can’t make progress.

 17) Stick with one training system for longer than a week.
 Program hopping, ADD and information overload are the primary reasons people don’t make progress these days.